 2.)
-Long Distance Tour
+Long Distance TourRoutes

-Long distance routes that connect Hamlets and visit compelling natural features will be planned on a regional scale by incorporating multiple communities and UMPs in complex planning initiatives.
-A cycling experience that offers a sense of solitude, remoteness, and self-reliance is a unique opportunity in the Northeastern United States that deserves special consideration.
-Newly developed remote bike trails will be "More Difficult", "Very Difficult", or "Extremely Difficult" according to the trail ratings defined in this guidance.
-Planning a remote riding opportunity requires careful consideration of the environmental factors described in the Stacked Loop riding opportunity section of this guidance.
-Remote Bike trails that connect Stacked Loop bike trail networks or Hamlets will be prioritized during bike trail planning.
+Long distance routes that Distance Routes connect Hamlets and visit provide access to compelling natural features.
+These will be planned on a regional scale by incorporatingand incorporate multiple communities and.
+Planning for Long Distance Routes may occur in multiple_UMPs and in complex planning initiatives.
+A cycling experience that offers Long Distance Routes offer a sense of solitude, remoteness, and self-reliance-.
+This cycling experience is a unique opportunity in the Northeastern United States that deserves special consideration.
+Newly developed remote bikebicycle trails will be "More Difficult", "Very Difficult", or "Extremely Difficult" according to the trail ratings defined in this guidance.
+Planning a remote riding opportunityLong Distance Route Route States Loop riding opportunityNetwork section of this guidance.
+Remote Bike trailsLong Distance Routes that connect Stacked Loop bike trail networksNetworks or Hamlets will be prioritized during bikebicycle trail planning.